Welcome to O'Kenny River Tubing

 How long does it take?

 Their are 3 factors that effect the length of your adventure.
 The speed of the river is dependant on recent rainfall and season.
-The wind can make you travel faster or slower.
+The wind can make you travel faster or slow you down.
 Your paddle effort can range from NONE to AGRESSIVE.
+This is the main factor that determines the time of your adventur.
 You can paddle downriver and reach the exit in less than 1.5 hours.
-You can relax and and explore the nature of the beautiful river and spend over 4 hours on the river.
+You can relax and explore the nature of the beautiful river and spend over 4 hours on the river.
 On the bottom run you can stop at the beautiful park and walk up the path to run the rapids several times.
 You customize your trip length to your liking.
 At the top of our home page we try to have up to date conditions including the float times of recent tubers.

 What time of day do you tube?